dvdgeroconnell/PFDA-assignments/README.md

 - Calculate a random number of attackers and defenders, and run until one or the other is depleted to zero.
 The attack and defence losses after each round are plotted in a line graph.

 The program is run by executing the command "python assignment_5_risk.py" from the command line.

+## Assignment 6
+First version of assignment 6...

 #### End